Seokhyun0079/SqlAdapter/README.md

         Statement preparedStatement = connection.createStatement();
         ResultSet rs= preparedStatement.executeQuery(sql2);

-and your boss want to change this query, and he request you.
+and your boss want to change this query.

 maybe you will like this.